johnosbb/CeaiveEditor/sentence_structure.md

 In this example, "Although she is busy" is the dependent clause, and "she always finds time for her friends" and "she never forgets a birthday" are both independent clauses.

+### Cleft Sentences

+A sentence in which an element is emphasized by being put in a separate clause, with the use of an empty introductory word such as it or that, e.g. it's money we want ; it was today that I saw him ; that was the King you were talking to.

+Cleft sentences involve a rearrangement of the sentence to emphasize a particular element, making the direct object less prominent.
+- Original: "She wrote a letter."
+- Cleft: "It was a letter that she wrote.

+### Extraposed Constructions

+In extraposed constructions, the direct object is placed later in the sentence.
+Original: "It is important that we address this issue."
+Extraposed: "That we address this issue is important."

+### Sentences with Infinitive Phrases

+Infinitive phrases can also involve less straightforward identification of the direct object.
+Original: "He wanted to sing a song."
+Infinitive Phrase: "He wanted to sing."

+### Sentences with Prepositional Phrases

+Sometimes, the main action is associated with a prepositional phrase, and the direct object is found within that phrase.
+Original: "She talked with a smile."
+Prepositional Phrase: "With a smile, she talked."

 ### Imperative Form

 An imperative sentence is a sentence that expresses a direct command, request, invitations, warning, or instruction.
 Imperative sentences do not have a subject; instead, a directive is given to an implied second person.

 - "Screw you!"
 - "Eat something!"